alokdutt-pangaea/ConfiguringSiebel/Containerization/Podman/readme.md

-# Building Siebel for Docker
+# Building Siebel for Podman

 Oracle now makes available pre-built container images for Siebel.
 You can request these on MOS by submitting an SR. Even so, you may wish to build your own container.